Support for Learning

-Literacy Accelaration groups run in S1 and S2, including Reciprocal Reading, Spelling Intervention and Indirect Dyslexia Learning (IDL).
+Literacy Acceleration groups run in S1 and S2, including Reciprocal Reading, Spelling Intervention and Indirect Dyslexia Learning (IDL).

-We also run Essential Skills classes from S1 to S4, focussing on skills for learning, life and work and the essential literacy and numeracy skills that support and enhance pupils’ learning across the curriculum.
+We also run Essential Skills classes from S2 to S4, focussing on skills for life and work and the essential literacy and numeracy skills that support and enhance pupils’ learning across the curriculum.

 The Role of the Support Assistant